Mali station

-Mali station (马沥站), is an elevated station of Line 14 of the Guangzhou Metro.
+Mali station (马沥站 (馬瀝站)) is an elevated station of Line 14 of the Guangzhou Metro.
 It started operations on 28 December 2018.

 The station has 2 elevated side platforms.
 Platform 1 is for trains heading to Dongfeng, whilst platform 2 is for trains heading to Lejia Road.

 Exits

 There are 2 exits, lettered A and B. Both exits are accessible and are located on Guangcong No. 9 Road.